camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 The following steps are required to deploy the REST API:

 1. Download the REST API web application archive from our [Maven Nexus Server](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/camunda-engine-rest/).
-   Or switch to the private repository for the enterprise version (User and password from license required).
+   Alternatively, switch to the private repository for the enterprise version (credentials from license required).
    Choose the correct version named `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION.war`.
 2. Optionally, you may change the context path to which the REST API will be deployed (default is `/engine-rest`).
    Edit the file `WEB-INF/jboss-web.xml` in the war file and update the `context-root` element accordingly.